Ranking Questions: Meaning, Examples, & Analysis Methods

 Advantages of Ranking Question in Surveys

-Disadvantages of ranking question in surveys
+Disadvantages of ranking question

 How To Analyze Data from Ranking Questions?